jschrier/blog/_posts/2024-01-06-Finally-getting-tags-working.md

 ```

 (the `robots` line keeps them off the lawn of the index pages only)
     - You'll need to run this periodically to update new tags that are present.
 I put an `update_tags.sh` script into `_posts` to make this easy.

+- I was getting a bunch of links to the tag files at the top of every page, which was annoying.
+It took me a while to figure out that this was being placed by the `_includes/header.html` and delete the resulting lines.
+    - `head.html` is the non-displayed information (SEO details, metadata, previews, etc.)
+    - `header.html` is the printed header at the top of the page